 The medical word for your collarbone – the ridge you can feel from your shoulders to in front of your neck.

-This is where a baby is born with a vertical split in his or her lip.
+This is where a baby is born with a vertical split in their lip.
+It can affect one side of the lip or both.
 It happened while the baby was developing in the womb and can be fixed in an operation.
 Sometimes a baby can have both a cleft lip and a cleft palate.

-This is where a baby is born with a split in the roof of his or her mouth.
+This is where a baby is born with a split in the roof of their mouth.
 It happened while the baby was developing in the womb and can be fixed in an operation.
 Sometimes a baby can have both a cleft lip and a cleft palate.